-- 7.11 Meetings of the Joint Committee shall be open to the public and press except during consideration of items containing confidential or exempt information within the meaning of the 1972 Act. - 7.12 Minutes of the Joint Committee will (subject to the provisions of paragraph 7.11) be available to the public and press as though they were minutes of a meeting of each Partner Authority. - 7.13 The Chair, Vice-Chair or each Partner Authority may invite any person to attend a meeting of the Joint Committee or Sub-Committee for the purpose of making a presentation or participating in discussion on any item relevant to the Joint Committee's or Sub Committee's functions when that person is able to provide a professional or commercial opinion which the Chair, Vice-Chair or the Partner Authority considers will be of assistance to the Joint Committee or Sub-Committee.
+- receiving such a request arrange for the Special Meeting to be convened within the next twenty-one Clear Days. - 7.11 Meetings of the Joint Committee shall be open to the public and press except during consideration of items containing confidential or exempt information within the meaning of the 1972 Act. - 7.12 Minutes of the Joint Committee will (subject to the provisions of paragraph7.11) be available to the public and press as though they were minutes of a meeting of each Partner Authority. - 7.13 The Chair, Vice-Chair or each Partner Authority may invite any person to attend a meeting of the Joint Committee or Sub-Committee for the purpose of making a presentation or participating in discussion on any item relevant to the Joint Committee's or Sub Committee's functions when that person is able to provide a professional or commercial opinion which the Chair, Vice-Chair or the Partner Authority considers will be of assistance to the Joint Committee or Sub-Committee.